kellpossible/coster/README.md

 + Currency per expense - groups can submit expenses with different currencies
 + Written in Rust - simpler distribution, and for my own learning purposes.
 + Support for a local database using [sled](https://github.com/spacejam/sled)
-+ For simplicity, initially not a Progressive Web App, but the option remains open to compile the library to Web Assembly for clientside calculations/interactions, hopefully using a rust front-end framework like [yew](https://github.com/yewstack/yew) or similar.
++ For simplicity, initially not a Progressive Web App, but the option remains open to compile the library to Web Assembly for client-side calculations/interactions, hopefully using a rust front-end framework like [yew](https://github.com/yewstack/yew) or similar.

 ## Libraries